This Data Analytics tools blog will help you gain insight into the following topics:

 - The iOS and Android-friendly BI companion app helps you easily monitor business anywhere, at any time.

 - SAS BI can be easily accessed through Microsoft Office, where analysts can create and distribute reports and charts as per convenience.

 - SAS can predict behaviors and manage and optimize their communications.

-This University of California developed tool is a large-scale data processing engine, which executes applications in Hadoop.
-It is known for its speed in processing, where the applications are executed 100x faster in memory and 10x faster on disk than Hadoop.
+This University of California-developed tool is a large-scale data processing engine, which executes applications in Hadoop.
+It is known for its speed in processing, where the data analytics applications are executed 100x faster in memory and 10x faster on disk than on Hadoop.

 Because Apache Spark can work with Big Data efficiently, a lot of big companies with large amounts of unstructured data are adopting it into their stack.

 - It can support basic data loading to handle SQL queries and Machine Learning.

 - It has a unified nature that allows it to combine different libraries and processing types.